 How Is IBS Diagnosed?

 The process of diagnosis depends on a physical exam and a detailed medical history provided to a gastroenterologist.
-Your Dallas colon doctor will want to do additional testing and procedures in order to ensure the correct diagnosis.
+Your gastroenterologist will want to do additional testing and procedures to ensure the correct diagnosis is made.

 These may include:

 - Blood Tests

 Once a diagnosis is made, your Gastroenterologist will be able to treat accordingly with the correct natural/pharmaceutical remedy or treatment regimen for you to live an active, healthy lifestyle.